 So imagine my surprise here in 2012, when I find myself extolling Uruguay’s virtues as one of South America’s most endearing travel destinations.
 In the past few years, this small coastal republic of 3.3 million people has become a magnet for food lovers, glamorous beach-goers, and budget-minded backpackers alike—all of them eager to enjoy Uruguay’s pristine coastline, relaxed atmosphere, and rolling and rugged ranchland before the rest of the world catches on.

-Begin the weekend in the beachfront capital of Montevideo, your starting point for a scenic road trip along the stunning Uruguayan coast.
-From the manicured luxury of José Ignacio to the isolated funky charm of Punta del Diablo, there’s a little something for everyone on this trip—even if you only have three days.
+Your weekend begins in the beachfront capital of Montevideo, the starting point for a scenic, serene road trip along the Uruguayan coast.
+From the manicured luxury of José Ignacio to the isolated charms of Punta del Diablo, there’s a little something for everyone on this trip—even if you only have three days.

 Montevideo Killed The Radio Star